ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_device.md

 An USB Composite Device is a peripheral device that supports more than one device class.
 Many different devices are implemented as composite devices.
 For example they consist of a certain device class, but also an USB disk that has all the necessary drivers stored so that the device can be installed automatically, without the need to have access to a certain driver software.

-\n In this example, we will implement a composite device that is made up of two devices that have been used in the previous tutorials.
+In this example, we will implement a composite device that is made up of two devices that have been used in the previous tutorials.
 We will have access to the development board's **buttons** (from the HID example) and the **SC card** (from the MSC example).

 ![USB composite device example hardware setup](comp_dev_example_setup.png )